faenrandir/a_careful_examination/documents/why_examine/why_should_examine_evidence.md

 Some members may be so committed to particular facets of the Gospel (say, the Book of Mormon or the happiness they feel in a community of Saints) that the question of whether the truth-claims stand up to scrutiny feels completely irrelevant to them.[^pointbyantimormonmoroni]

 For example, some feel that their initial examination of the Church is enough to merit their lifelong devotion.
-They know that living the Church lifestyle generally makes people happy and that is enough for them.
+They also know that living the Church lifestyle generally makes people happy and many experience significant resonance between their actions and the principles upon which they are basing their decisions, ultimately confirming the LDS position to their mind.
 They would rather focus on *living* the Church than on finding information that might detract from their happiness and the happiness of those around them.

 ### Become vulnerable to loss or change